Motorways in Kosovo

-The Motorways in Kosovo (Autostrada or Autoudhë, Serbian: Autoput) are the controlled-access highway system in the Kosovo, that are predominantly under the supervision of the Ministry of Infrastructure.
+The Motorways in Kosovo (Autoudhë; Serbian: Autoput) are the controlled-access highway system in the Kosovo, that are predominantly under the supervision of the Ministry of Infrastructure.
 The motorways are defined as roads with at least two lanes in each direction including an emergency lane and a speed limit of 130 km/h.

 The motorways in Kosovo are marked with a special road sign, similar to the road sign depicting a motorway in other countries of Europe.
 The markings has green background and are identified as consisting of letter R and the motorway number assigned by the legislation.